Britney Spears ‘Finally Cut Bangs’ & Shows Off Her New Look While In A Triangle-Top Bikini

 Several others commented with multiple heart-eye emoji.

 Over the past couple of months, Spears has been laying low due to the coronavirus pandemic.
 Recently, she has been hanging out with her boyfriend, Sam Asghari.
 The two have enjoyed exercising together, going on hikes, and even going horseback riding.
-No word yet on whether or not Asghari approves of his girlfriend’s new hairstyle, but he’ll probably add a comment to the post soon.
+And if you’re wondering what Asghari thinks of his lady’s new look, it’s all good things.
+The personal trainer posted a comment in which he made a joke about how many people would comment “Queen of Bangs” (it’s a Britney army Instagram thing). and added a heart.